JuliaQUBO/ToQUBO.jl/benchmarks/qoblib/README.md

 - enforce activation with `lambda_i <= scale * z_i`;
 - minimize `sum(z_i)`.

 The known incumbent is evaluated on the source model only.
-This pilot does not claim that QOBLIB's canonical QUBO artifact and ToQUBO's generated QUBO use the same encoding or penalty scaling.
-The coefficient-range delta found by the pilot is tracked in <https://github.com/JuliaQUBO/ToQUBO.jl/issues/148>.
+The native ToQUBO upper-triangular coefficient range is reported alongside the QOBLIB-style symmetrized convention used by QOBLIB's generated QS writer.
+The Birkhoff pilot attributes the native maximum-coefficient delta to that off-diagonal reporting convention, not to a penalty-scaling change.